-Chairman Morrison and mem

-Director for Kansas Advocacy and Protective Services.
-KAPS (Kansas Advocacy & Protective Services, Inc.) is a public interest legal advocacy agency, part of a national network of federally mandated and funded organizations legally empowered to advocate for Kansans with disabilities.
+Chairman Morrison and members of the committee, my name is Michael Donnelly.
+I am the Director of Policy and Outreach for Kansas Advocacy and Protective Services.
+Kansas Advocacy & Protective Services, Inc. (KAPS) is a public interest legal advocacy agency, part of a national network of federally mandated and funded organizations legally empowered to advocate for Kansans with disabilities.
 As such, KAPS is the officially designated protection and advocacy organization for Kansans with disabilities.
 KAPS is a private, 501(c)(3) nonprofit corporation, independent of both state government and disability service providers.
 As the federally designated protection and advocacy organization for Kansans with disabilities our task is to assist persons with disabilities, regardless of age or disability, to live in the most integrated setting possible, and to ensure that they receive the appropriate medical care, support services and treatment in a safe and effective manner as promised by federal, state and local laws.
 That responsibility includes protecting the rights of individuals with disabilities who reside in adult care homes.